• Welcome to the Library

 Home Delivery – Available on a Trial Basis

 Are you homebound (long or short term) and can’t get to the Library?
-We are trying a new program to deliver books once a week to those who cannot access our collection.
-Call (603-585-3391) or email us (info@fitzlib.org) for more information.
+We are trying a new program to deliver books once every other week (on Thursdays) to those who cannot access our collection.
+Call (603-585-6503) or email us (info@fitzlib.org) for more information.

 Pre-K Storytime